 Typically, laser threshold current and slope efficiency are both functions of temperature.
 For FP and DFB type lasers, the threshold current increases and the slope efficiency decreases with increasing temperature.
 In addition, these parameters vary as the laser ages.
-To maintain a constant optical average power and a constant optical extinction ratio over temperature and laser lifetime, it is necessary to vary the applied electrical bias current and modulation current to compensate for the laser changing LI characteristics.
+To maintain a constant optical average power and a constant optical ER over temperature and laser lifetime, it is necessary to vary the applied electrical bias current and modulation current to compensate for the laser changing LI characteristics.

-Single-loop compensation schemes use the average monitor photodiode current to measure and maintain the average optical output power over temperature and laser aging.
-The ADN2870 is a dual-loop device, implementing both this primary average power control loop and a secondary control loop, which maintains a constant optical extinction ratio.
-The dual-loop control of the average power and extinction ratio implemented in the ADN2870 can be used successfully both with lasers that maintain good linearity of LI transfer characteristics over temperature and with those that exhibit increasing nonlinearity of the LI characteristics over temperature.
+Single-loop compensation schemes use the average monitor photodiode (MPD) current to measure and maintain the average optical output power over temperature and laser aging.
+The ADN2872 is a dual-loop device, implementing both this primary average power control loop and a secondary control loop, which maintains a constant optical ER.
+The dual-loop control of the average power and ER implemented in the ADN2872 can be used successfully with both lasers that maintain good linearity of LI transfer characteristics over temperature, and with those that exhibit increasing nonlinearity of the LI characteristics over temperature.